ComradDoge/DogeEU4/README.md

 - Tweaked Blood Tax and Regional Councils reforms.
 - Removed Civil Conscription privilege to reduce dev bloat.
 - Prosperity goods_produced modifer replaced with production.
+- Tweaked some Council of Trent Concessions to be more viable.
 - Removed Church Council as it was a duplicate of other sources.
 - Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.